Jeremy Young Hutchinson: Political career

-Conviction and Resignation
+Conviction and resignation

 On August 31, 2018, the U.S. Department of Justice announced that Hutchinson was indicted by a federal grand jury on 12 wire and tax fraud charges.
 Hutchinson resigned his office the same day.
-He faces "eight counts of wire fraud for spending the campaign funds on personal expenses and falsifying campaign reports and four counts of filing false tax returns from 2011 to 2014."
+He faced "eight counts of wire fraud for spending the campaign funds on personal expenses and falsifying campaign reports and four counts of filing false tax returns from 2011 to 2014."
 On June 25, 2019, Hutchinson pleaded guilty to "bribery, tax fraud, wire fraud, and conspiracy in connection with a multi-district investigation into spanning the Western and Eastern Districts of Arkansas and the Western District of Missouri."

-On December 29, 2022 Hutchinson was sentenced to 19 days in jail for criminal contempt of court, after failing to pay nearly $524,000 in child support payments.
+On December 29, 2022, Hutchinson was sentenced to 19 days in jail for criminal contempt of court, after failing to pay nearly $524,000 in child support payments.
 On February 3, 2023 in connection with his guilty plea, Hutchinson was sentenced to 46 months prison by US District Judge Kristine Baker and ordered to pay fines of $224,497.10 to the State of Arkansas and $131,038 to the IRS.
+In May 2025, President Trump pardoned Hutchinson.